-Last week, our Leadership team worked the front desk while Ms. Sivan was out.
-Boy, she deserves a raise!
+Our Leadership team had the pleasure of working at the front desk while Ms. Sivan was out.
 We did learn that our procedures are all over the place which is a cause for confusion for you and us.
-Even if you were able to not follow the below procedures before-it changes today.
+Even if you were able to not follow the below procedures before-it changes now.

 *Friendly reminder, children that are picked up early are losing instruction and seat minutes according to the state requirement.
 This is similar to tardies and absences.

 *We understand emergencies happen.
 We are here to help you but more importantly to teach your child.
 With Covid and the gaps in learning we are noticing, it is imperative that we have your children as long as we possibly can to help them get caught up.